 Now that we know the basics of color theory let’s discuss applying it when using colored pencils.

-It would help if you remember the following when using colors:
+It will help if you remember the following when using colors:

 1. The lighter the color, the more it will pop off the page.

-2. The darker the color, the more it will recede into the background.
+2. The darker the color, the more it recurs into the background.

 3. Use complementary colors to create contrast.